imatix/gsl/README.md

 To run GSL, use the following syntax

-    gsl -<option> ... -<attr>[:<value>] ... filename ...
+    gsl -&lt;option&gt; ... -&lt;attr&gt;[:&lt;value&gt;] ... filename ...

-If the filename has no extension, GSL tries to find an XML file with that name, or with the extension `.xml' (recognised by the <?xml... tag on the first line).
+If the filename has no extension, GSL tries to find an XML file with that name, or with the extension `.xml' (recognised by the &lt;?xml... tag on the first line).
 If it finds no XML file it tries to find a file with that name or the extension `.gsl', which it interprets as a GSL file.

 Options currently recognised by GSL are: